It All Depends…

 The Easiest Way

 Undoubtedly, the easiest way to get rid of leaves is to mow them into your lawn.
 You can do this with a regular mower, especially if the leaves are dry, but a mulch-mower works better.
 Almost all mowers sold in the past five years are mulch mowers.
 Watch the video.
 And there are plenty more leaf mulching videos on You Tube.
 Everyone’s doing it!

-In this photo at left, these leaves were mowed with a hand-pushed Neuton battery powered mower — one pass.
+In this photo at left, leaves are mowed with a simple hand-pushed gasoline powered mower.
 If you prefer a really tidy look, you can take another pass to mulch everything, although many people wait until the end of the season to get the perfect clean look.
 You can catch the leaves in the mower bag and compost them or, preferably and better for your lawn, just let the mulched leaves fall on the lawn, where they will decompose, improving the soil.

 It doesn’t matter how thick the leaf layer is, you just might have to go over it more than once.
 If you mow weekly, one pass will probably be fine.
 At the peak of leaf fall, you may need to mow twice a week or be prepared to do repeat passes.
 The chopped up leaves fall between the grass blades, decompose and nourish the soil.
 No need (or less need) for lawn fertilizer, no need for raking!

 Landscapers and more serious gardeners switch the blades on their lawnmowers to special mulching blades (available online – called Gators).
 These shred the leaves VERY effectively.
 Switching a lawnmower blade is really easy and the mulching gator blades usually cost less than $20 depending on your mower type.